MischaU8/yumyum/selections/select-all-curves-command_ML3n-VGnBBg.md

-yum yum Floyd here with a quick look at the select all curves command in plasticity most assets created in plasticity are constructed from curves over the course of a modeling session you can end up with many curves that you either want to hide or delete to quickly
+yum yum Floyd here with a quick look at the select all curves command in
+Plasticity most assets created in
+Plasticity are constructed from curves over the course of a modeling session you can end up with many curves that you either want to hide or delete to quickly